-The EAZA Code of Ethics also requires members to observe the following guidelines documents from the IUCN (International Union for Conservation of Nature) and WAZA (World Association of Zoos and Aquariums).
+The EAZA Code of Ethics and Conduct also requires members to observe the following documents from the IUCN (International Union for Conservation of Nature) and WAZA (World Association of Zoos and Aquariums).

 EAZA members are obliged to comply with the provisions set out in the documents listed below.
 Other important documents concerning member participation in EEPs (European Endangered species Programmes) and ESBs (European StudBooks) can be found in the collection planning chapter on this website.

 EAZA Guidelines represent Council approved advice on specific issues which Members are strongly encouraged to follow.

 EAZA regularly develops strategic plans to guide the activities of the organisation for a set period.
 These strategy documents are published externally where it is judged that there will be a benefit in doing so.

 From time to time EAZA publishes position statements setting out the organisation's current position on a key issue and what we would like to see happen in the future.
 Some of these concern issues that directly affect zoos and aquariums and their functioning, whereas others pertain to wider issues of interest to EAZA members, with particular regard to the mission areas of conservation, education and research.

 The reports summarize the work of EAZA and the activities carried out by all of the EAZA Committees.
 They can be downloaded by selecting the link: